Level 1: CSS Reset

 The reset utilises some basic colors.
 If not set beforehand in the $colors Sass-map, the reset will generate these colors automatically and register them with the Kingdom Colors module.
 Most of the colors have a matching text color to use on a colored background.

-• The primary color used as background, together with its corresponding text color.
+color used as background, together with its corresponding text color. -

-• The body background color along with its text color can be seen everywhere on this page, but of course also here on this unstyled element.
+background color along with its text color can be seen everywhere on this page, but of course also here on this unstyled element. - The

-• The visited link color on the body background.
+link color on the body background. - The

-• The caution color and its text color can be used for warnings and errors.
+color and its text color can be used for warnings and errors. -

 Sans-serif font for bright text